henrikandersson4/SkiMore/README.md

 * As a user i want to easily understand the purpose of the website
 * As a user i want to be able to navigate the website easily
 * As a user i want the website to offer clear messaging and consistent branding

+---

+## Wireframes

+* The first 4 images represent the first idea i had when deciding how to design the website.
+Both for desktop and mobile.
+* The other are website